-The Canadian credit facilities, with an authorized amount of \$219,592,000 were obtained for the Company's Canadian operations.
-The facilities included a five-year committed revolving operating credit ("CA revolving credit") for an authorized amount of \$175,000,000 and a term credit facility of \$44,592,000.
+The Canadian credit facilities were obtained to support the Company's Canadian operations.
+The facilities comprise a committed revolving operating credit ("CA revolving credit") for a period of four years and three months for an authorized amount of \$225,000,000 and a term credit facility for an authorized amount of \$32,515,000.